joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 the Keyboard class.

 The assigned key equivalent string is automatically displayed beside the menu item name.
-The format depends on the user’s operating system and system preferences.
+The format depends on the user's operating system and system preferences.

 <div>